Are your Looker Studio dashboards suddenly breaking down?

 Sheets add-on for Google Analytics / Supermetrics

 The Google sheets add-on is free to use and allows you to pull your Analytics data through the Google Analytics API.
-You could schedule a query to run on a daily basis which for most cases should clear you from data sampling / quota restraints.
+You could schedule a query to run on a daily basis which in most cases should clear you from data sampling/quota restraints.
 The sheet that contains the Google Analytics output can then be used as a data source for Looker Studio.
 In this scenario the Looker Studio GA4 connector will not be involved, thus you will no longer run into the quota issue.

 Medium term solutions (next 8 – 52 weeks)